cstubben/euPMC/README.md

 ## euPMC

- The `euPMC` package formats the `epmc_search` results from [rebi](https://github.com/ropensci/rebi) and outputs Markdown reference lists, Javascript DataTables, and publication time series.
+ The `euPMC` package formats `epmc_search` results from [rebi](https://github.com/ropensci/rebi) and outputs Markdown reference lists, Javascript DataTables, and publication time series.
 Use `devtools` to install the packages from GitHub.

 ```r
 library(devtools)